 From free-range mountain lamb and fresh seafood to hormone-free dairy products and organic fruits and vegetables grown in geothermally heated greenhouses, there are endless opportunities to experience Iceland’s unique food culture.
 Here are a few treats not to be missed…

 The best time to experience fresh mountain lamb is in late fall after ‘Rettir,’ when the sheep are rounded up after the summer.
-Smoked lamb known as ‘hangikjot’ is enjoyed all year long, particularly at Christmas time when it is served with a white cream sauce, sugared potatoes and green peas.
+Smoked lamb known as ‘hangikjot’ is enjoyed all year long, particularly at Christmas time when it is served with béchamel sauce, potatoes, green peas and red cabbage.

 Iceland's cold Atlantic waters yield a bounty of fresh seafood, which is likely to be among the most exquisite you have ever tasted.
-Fish generally arrives in shops and restaurants within hours of being caught and is accordingly moist, tender and fresh.
+Fish generally arrives in shops and restaurants within hours of being caught and is incredibly tender and fresh.

 The most common local species are cod, haddock, catfish, herring, monkfish, halibut, trout, Arctic char and salmon.
 Langoustine lobster from Hofn in the southeast, fresh mussels and shrimp from the north are also abundant and reasonably priced.
 Wild-caught Atlantic salmon is firm and rich; usually served smoked or marinated with herbs.
 Cod is most often snacked on as dried, chewy ‘hardfisk’ but also cooked fresh and used in soups.